 Castles

 Again being Japanese there are a few that are most highly regarded and the rest.
 The design is broadly similar with the number of stories being the single most significant differentiator.
-Built of wood they have burnt/fallen down and rebuilt many, many times sometimes in wood (Himeji, Matsumoto and Matsue, three of the five 'national treasure' castles) and sometimes in concrete such as Hiroshima & Wakayama – OK as museums or Osaka - magnificent with extensive double moated grounds.
+Built of wood they have burnt/fallen down and rebuilt many, many times sometimes in wood (Himeji, Matsumoto and Matsue, three of the five 'national treasure' castles) and sometimes in concrete such as Hiroshima, Aizu & Wakayama – OK as museums or Osaka - magnificent with extensive double moated grounds.
+The concrete castles are easier to navigate as they have wider and less steep stairs.
 Others such as the delightful Kumomoto, right in the centre of town, are being rebuilt.

 Himeji shortly after its re-opening